-Numerous proofs of this theorem have been published over the last two centuries.
-According to the tools used, they can be grouped into three major families (\sref{sec:HistoricalRemarks}): \begin{enumerate} \item Analysis, using compactness, analytic functions, integration, etc.; \item Algebra, using symmetric functions and the intermediate value theorem; \item Algebraic topology, using some form of winding number. \end{enumerate}
+Numerous proofs of this important theorem have been published over the last two centuries.
+According to the tools used, they can be grouped into three families (\sref{sec:HistoricalRemarks}): \begin{enumerate} \item Analysis, using compactness, integration, transcendental functions, etc.; \item Algebra, using polynomials and the intermediate value theorem; \item Algebraic topology, using some form of the winding number. \end{enumerate}

-The real-algebraic proof presented here is situated between \eqref{strategy:algebra} and \eqref{strategy:topology} and combines Gauss' winding number with Sturm's theorem.
-It enjoys several remarkable features: \begin{itemize} \item It uses only the intermediate value theorem and arithmetic of real polynomials. \item It is elementary, in the colloquial as well as the formal sense of first-order logic. \item All arguments and constructions extend verbatim to all real closed fields. \item The proof is constructive and immediately translates to a root finding algorithm. \item The algorithm is easy to implement and reasonably efficient in medium degree. \item It can be formalized to a computer-verifiable proof (theorem \emph{and} algorithm). \end{itemize}
+There are proofs for every taste and each has its merits.
+From a more ambitious, constructive viewpoint, however, a mere existence proof only ``announces the presence of a treasure, without divulging its location'', as Hermann Weyl put it. ``It is not the existence theorem that is valuable, but the construction carried out in its proof.'' \footnote{ \selectlanguage{german} ``Bezeichne ich Erkenntnis als einen wertvollen Schatz, so ist das Urteilsabstrakt ein Papier, welches das Vorhandensein eines Schatzes anzeigt, ohne jedoch zu verraten, an welchem Ort.'' \cite[p.\,54]{Weyl:1921} ``Nicht das Existenztheorem ist das Wertvolle, sondern die im Beweise gef\"uhrte Konstruktion.'' \cite[p.\,55]{Weyl:1921} }

-Each of the existing proofs has its special merits.
-I do not claim the real-algebraic proof to be the shortest, nor the most beautiful, nor the most profound one, but it is arguably short, beautiful, and profound.
-Overall it offers an excellent cost-benefit ratio.
+The real-algebraic approach presented here is situated between \eqref{strategy:algebra} and \eqref{strategy:topology}.
+It combines algebraic computation (Cauchy's index and Sturm's algorithm) with geometric reasoning (Gauss' notion of winding number) and therefore enjoys some remarkable features. \begin{itemize} \item It uses only the intermediate value theorem and arithmetic of real polynomials. \item It is elementary, in the colloquial as well as the formal sense of first-order logic. \item All arguments and constructions hold verbatim over every real closed field. \item The proof is constructive and immediately translates to a root-finding algorithm. \item The algorithm is easy to implement, and reasonably efficient in moderate degree. \item It can be formalized to a computer-verifiable proof (of theorem \emph{and} algorithm). \end{itemize}